Twitter suspends account that tracked owner Elon Musk’s jet

 Tweets from the widely followed @elonjet account were no longer viewable Wednesday.
 The account had more than 526,000 followers as of Tuesday.

-“Account suspended,” says a note that appears when clicking on the account’s handle.
-“Twitter suspends accounts that violate the Twitter Rules.”
+“He said this is free speech and he’s doing the opposite,” said Jack Sweeney, the 20-year-old college sophomore and programmer who started the flight-tracking account, in an interview with The Associated Press.

-Started in 2020 by then-teenage programmer Jack Sweeney, the account automatically posts the Gulfstream jet’s flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.
+Started in 2020 when Sweeney was a teenager, the account automatically posted the Gulfstream jet’s flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.

+Sweeney said he woke up Wednesday to a flood of messages from people who saw that @elonjet was suspended and all its tweets had disappeared.
+He logged into Twitter and saw a notice that the account was permanently suspended for breaking Twitter’s rules.
+But the note didn’t explain which rules were broken.

+“I haven’t heard anything else, sadly,” said Sweeney, who said he has already filed an online form to appeal the suspension.

 “My commitment to free speech extends even to not banning the account following my plane, even though that is a direct personal safety risk,” Musk tweeted on Nov.
 6.